tobyS/indicator-chars/README.md

 Changelog
 -----------

-1.5: Merged all scripts as functions in one shell script, minor fixes and enhancements
+1.5: Merged all scripts as functions in one shell script, minor fixes & enhancements

 1.4: Changed icons